isaacrojas2197/isaacrojas2197/README.md

 - 🌱 I'm currently learning Java and improving my C++ skills by working on complex algorithms, exploring design patterns, and contributing to open-source projects.
 - C++ Skills: Object-Oriented Programming: Proficient in creating and managing classes, objects, inheritance, polymorphism, and encapsulation.
 - 💞️ I'm looking to collaborate on C++ and Java projects that involve algorithm optimization, game development, or system-level applications.
-- 📫 ou can reach me via email at isaacrojas2197@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/isaacrojas2197/
+- 📫 You can reach me via email at isaacrojas2197@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/isaacrojas2197/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:  I've traveled to more than 10 countries and always carry a notebook to document my adventures and jot down project ideas!